 1. Instead of producing beginner level fluff content that savvy customers don’t care about, we produce advanced content at the level of knowledge of the target customer on pain points they actually care about.

-2. Instead of just publishing, tweeting it out a few times, and hoping for traffic and links, we actively promote in online communities, with paid ads, and build links manually and strategically, driving both short term and long term (SEO) traffic.
+2. Instead of just publishing, tweeting it out a few times, and hoping for traffic and links, we actively promote, with paid ads, and build links strategically, driving both short term and long term (SEO) traffic.

 But what they enable is for us to provide our ultimate goal: be responsible for and report on traffic and lead growth from our content.
 This is what we define as a truly “full-service” content marketing agency.